-South Plains College Head Rodeo Coach Kerry Doster enters his ninth season at the helm of the Texan and Lady Texan rodeo program.
+South Plains College Head Rodeo Coach Kerry Doster enters his 10th season at the helm of the Texan and Lady Texan rodeo program.

-Doster has led the Lady Texans to three consecutive WJCAC Conference crowns and was named the WJCAC Women's Rodeo Coach of the Year for the fourth time in 2019.
+Doster has led the Lady Texans to four consecutive WJCAC Conference crowns and was named the WJCAC Women's Rodeo Coach of the Year for the fourth time in 2019.
 During the 2021 season, Doster coached freshman barrel racer Emery Mask to a third-place finish in the Southwest Region, which qualified Mask for the College National Finals Rodeo.
 The Lady Texans qualified for the College National Finals Rodeo during the 2018-2019 season, compiling arguably the top season in program history.
 During the 2017 season, Rainy Robinson and Chet Boren each finished inside the top 15 in the country as the College National Finals Rodeo in Casper, Wyoming.

-During 2013-14, Doster coached Shay Spitz who qualified and competed in the barrel racing and breakaway roping events at the 2014 College National Finals Rodeo (CNFR) in Casper, Wyo.
+During the 2013-14 season, Doster coached Shay Spitz who qualified and competed in the barrel racing and breakaway roping events at the 2014 College National Finals Rodeo (CNFR) in Casper, Wyo.
 Spitz went on to finish third overall in the all-around and fourth in the barrel racing.
 Doster’s Texan squad that year finished third in the team standings in the Southwest Region while Ty Willick and J.W.
 Ery both qualified for the CNFR in steer wrestling.
 The previous year Willick was the 2013 Southwest Region Champion in steer wrestling.

 Before coming to South Plains, Doster served as the head coach of the Sul Ross State University rodeo team from June 1996 until accepting his current role prior to the 2010-11 school year.